MariekieCoetzee/BlazorStory/README.md

 # Getting Started
 To run the Blazing Story and Playwright solution, follow these steps:

-1. **Run the Application**: Navigate to the project folder of either `Blazor.Stories` or `Blazor.Stories.Server` in your preferred IDE or through the command line.
+1. **Run the Application**: Navigate to the project folder of either `Blazor.Bootstrap` or `Blazor.Server` in your preferred IDE or through the command line.
 Using the command line, run the application using the following command:
     ```bash
     dotnet run
     ```